VioletsOleander/vault-vanilla/book-notes/The Linux Command Line.md

 ![](https://cdn-mineru.openxlab.org.cn/extract/e52c4087-794e-43f3-821f-0f8eb1fdf822/c03dacc85930d1f439d406ad281600ef3b3b91c3be1349810efda93f98df8d81.jpg)
 If the “-l” option is included, the resulting shell session is a login shell for the specified user.
 This means the user's environment is loaded and the working directory is changed to the user's home directory.
 This is usually what we want.
 If the user is not specified, the superuser is assumed.
 Notice that (strangely) the -l may be abbreviated as -, which is how it is most often used.
 Assuming that the root account has a password set (which is not the custom in modern distributions) we can start a shell for the superuser this way:
 [me@linuxbox ~]$ su - Password: [root@linuxbox ~]#
 After entering the command, we are prompted for the superuser's password.
-If it is successfully entered, a new shell prompt appears indicating that this shell has superuser privileges (the trailing # rather than a $$1$ ), and the current working directory is now the home directory for the superuser (normally /root).
+If it is successfully entered, a new shell prompt appears indicating that this shell has superuser privileges (the trailing # rather than a$ ), and the current working directory is now the home directory for the superuser (normally /root).
 Once in the new shell, we can carry out commands as the superuser.
 When finished, enter exit to return to the previous shell.
 [root@linuxbox ~]# exit [me@linuxbox ~]$
 It is also possible to execute a single command rather than starting a new interactive command by using su this way.
 Using this form, a single command line is passed to the new shell for execution.
 It is important to enclose the command in quotes, as we do not want expansion to occur in our shell, but rather in the new shell.